There was a big problem for the banks at around 1930's, when

 the banks to run low in cash.
 Also, many accounts were closed

 and borrowers couldn’t repay their loans.
-It was really difficult for
+It was really

 the banks to perform their most important function (creation of